Belbaraka/kws/e2e_kws/README.md

 ## Folder's structure
 We propose in what follows scripts used to detect a given set of keywords in continuous speech.
-For more details, please refer to the [wiki page](https://gitlab.com/SpeechMasterStudents/kws/-/wikis/home)

 **Scripts**